standardebooks/manual/9-metadata.rst

 #.
 By SE convention, contributors with :html:`<meta property="display-seq">0</meta>` are excluded from the SE identifier.

 #.
-It is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book.
+It is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book and wrote a dedication (:value:`dto`).
 In these cases, additional roles are assigned using additional :value:`role` properties.

 	#.
 Multiple roles are ordered alphabetically by role.